 - Pre-participation physical exams for all programs.

-The fellow also works with orthopedic specialists, physical therapists, exercise physiologists, sports nutritionists and radiologists.
+The fellow also works with other Sports Medicine specialists in orthopedics, physical therapy, exercise physiology, sports nutrition and radiology.

 The fellow will become proficient at multiple procedures, including: